emnify/product-docs/docs/glossary.md

 ## HTTP POST request
 A request method supported by the HTTP protocol, which typically includes data in the request body.

+## IC - Integrated circuit
+A semiconductor chip containing a large number of extremely small electronic components, e.g., a CPU, the chips on computer memory cards, the electronic part of a [SIM](#sim---subscriber-identification-module) card, an [eUICC](#euicc---embedded-universal-integrated-circuit-card), etc.

 ## ICCID - Integrated circuit card identifier
 The integrated circuit card identifier (ICCID) is a 20-digit code used to identify a SIM card.